Bowel cancer tests

 Your GP or the specialist at the hospital may do a rectal examination.
 They do this by putting a gloved finger into your back passage (rectum) and feeling for any lumps or swellings.
 The examination may be uncomfortable but should not be painful.

 These tests allow the doctor or a specialist nurse to look inside the rectum (proctoscopy) or the lower part of the large bowel (sigmoidoscopy).
-There are two types of sigmoidoscopy – a rigid sigmoidoscopy and a flexible sigmoidoscopy.
+There are 2 types of sigmoidoscopy – a rigid sigmoidoscopy and a flexible sigmoidoscopy.
 There isn't a great deal of difference in what actually happens when you have the test.
 The rigid sigmoidoscope has a tube that doesn't bend and is shorter.

 You usually have these tests in the outpatient department.
 You don't usually need an anaesthetic or medicine to make you drowsy.
 To have a sigmoidoscopy you must have an empty lower bowel.
-So you usually need to have an enema or strong laxatives beforehand to clear your bowel out.
+So you usually need to have an enema or take strong laxatives beforehand to clear your bowel out.
 Your doctor or nurse may arrange for you to do the enema or take the laxatives at home the day before you go into the department for the test.

 Once at the hospital, you may be asked to change into a hospital gown.
 Under your gown you may also have paper trousers with a hole cut out of the back.
 Then the doctor or nurse will ask you to lie on the examination table on your left side.
 The doctor or nurse puts a thin tube called a sigmoidoscope into your back passage (rectum) and up into the large bowel.
 This is not usually painful but it is uncomfortable.
 If you find it too uncomfortable at any stage, just tell the doctor or nurse and they will stop.
 Once the tube is in place, a little air or carbon dioxide is pumped into your bowel.
 The air inflates the bowel slightly and helps the doctor or nurse to see the bowel wall more clearly.